 As a rule of thumb, you can figure on using 2 lbs of food per person per day on a 3 season backpacking trip.
 Depending on your body weight and exertion level, you may need more or less food, but that’s a pretty reliable estimation to begin with.

-How can I reduce the weight of my daily food intake?
+How can you reduce the weight of your daily food intake?

-I also some pack olive oil in a plastic squeeze bottle and add it to Ramen noodles or soups, but you also get it in little ketchup sized packs of a 1/2 oz each.
+I also pack olive oil in a plastic squeeze bottle and add it to Ramen noodles or soups, but you also get it in little ketchup-sized packs of 1/2 oz each.
 It has 240 calories per ounce and is a great way to reduce the total weight of your food.

 What about Freezer Bag Cooking?